Taniwhasaurus: T. 'mikasaensis

-In 2008, the fossil was completely reidentified by Caldwell and colleagues as a mosasaur, and classified as a new species of Taniwhasaurus, being renamed T. mikasaensis, thus keeping the specific epithet of Obata and Muramoto.
-In the Jimenez-Huidobro thesis published in 2016, three sets of fossils discovered in the original locality were listed and attributed to this proposed species.
+In 2008, Caldwell and colleagues formally redescribed the specimen as a new species of Taniwhasaurus, T. mikasaensis.
+In the 2016 thesis by Jimenez-Huidobro, three sets of fossils discovered in the original locality were listed and attributed to this proposed species.
 These consist of additional cranial parts (MCM.A600), two dorsal vertebrae (MCM.M10) and caudal vertebrae elements associated with an isolated dorsal vertebra (MCM.A1008).
-In 2019, the phylogenetic revision of tylosaurines conducted by Jimenez and Calwell still considers the specimen to be a representative of the genus Taniwhasaurus, but the authors argued that the fossils are insufficient for a diagnosis to classify it as a distinct species, so they reclassified it as an indeterminate species of Taniwhasaurus.
+In 2019, the phylogenetic revision of tylosaurines conducted by Jimenez-Huidobro and Calwell still considers the specimen to be a representative of the genus Taniwhasaurus, but the authors argued that the fossils are insufficient for a diagnosis to classify it as a distinct species, so they reclassified it as an indeterminate species of Taniwhasaurus.
 In 2020, 3D scans were performed on replicas of the specimen, with the real fossil requiring special permission from the Japanese Ministry of Education.

 Description

 Size

-Although fossils of Taniwhasaurus are incomplete, existing remains suggest the genus was among the shorter of the tylosaurines but nevertheless a medium-sized mosasaur.
-The largest known specimen is the T. oweni partial skull NMNZ R1532, which was estimated to have had a complete length of 111 cm by Welles and Gregg (1971).
-When extrapolated with the proportions of a mature specimen of the closely related Tylosaurus proriger (FHSM VP-3), this yields a total length of 8.65 m.
-(Note: This was calculated based on the ratio between the total skull length (113 cm) and skeletal length (8.8 m) of FHSM VP-3, which is approximately 1:7.79.)
-T. antarcticus represents a smaller species; scaling the 72 cm long holotype skull to the same proportions approximates a total length of 5.61 m.
+Although fossils of Taniwhasaurus are incomplete, existing remains suggest the genus was a medium-sized mosasaur shorter than its relative Tylosaurus.
+The largest known specimen of T. oweni is the partial skull specimen SMU NMNZ R1532, which was estimated to have measured 86.9 cm long, resulting in a total body length estimate of 6.72 m.^{Table S1} T. antarcticus represents a smaller species, with the holotype having a skull length of 72 cm.